School Fees Academic Year 2022/2023

 The acceptance deposit is payable to secure a place and will be repaid without interest by means of a credit against the final account from the School after the pupil leaves.
 If at any time parents take up residence overseas, the School reserves the right to ask for the additional overseas deposits as listed above.

-The termly fees include meals and school textbooks, but not uniform, optional extras, or transport costs.
+The termly fees include meals and school textbooks, but not public examination fees, uniform, optional extras, or transport costs.
 The fees for each term are payable in advance, either on or before the first day of term.
 Alternatively, a monthly instalment scheme is available, operated by School Fee Plan ( School Fee Plan Information Flier or visit the School Fee Plan website ).
 Interest is charged on late payment.
 If fees remain overdue, we reserve the right to exclude your child from School.
 Any such action will not prejudice our right to payment and you will remain liable for all sums due to us.
 However the fees are paid, the contractual liability remains with the signatories of the Acceptance Form.